ProgressGroupDev/progresserpnext/README.md

 ## Features

 - This app comes with a number of custom fields which are defined in the `progresserpnext/custom_fields.py` file.
-- The `progresserpnext/dry_run.py` file contains a method to dry-run a document.
+- It provides a custom API endpoint to dry-run an action on a document.

     <details>
     <summary>Dry-run API</summary>